IceRaptor/HumanResources/README.md

 * MechWarrior skill distribution to reflect our distribution
 * Mercenary loyalty
   * After AAR report, will complain if you work against their faction
-  * Company reputation; go with options that make you hated and it becomes harder to hire
 * Max injuries should be hidden on hiring screen
 * BUG: Colors not updating when you first look at screen
 * BUG: Colors not updating for Mechs in list